camchardukian/camchardukian-Daily-Coding-Journal/November 2019/2019-27-11-DailyCoding.md

 But, it's getting late now so let's eat dinner, and get ready for bed.

-In any case, it's geti
+See you tomorrow!
 ___
 **Total time spent working as an employed developer today**: 8 hours 8 minute

 **Total time spent practicing code outside of work today**: 36 minutes

-**Total time spent practicing code outside of work thus far in November 2019**: 22 hours 47minutes
+**Total time spent practicing code outside of work thus far in November 2019**: 22 hours 47 minutes

 **Total lifetime hours practicing code outside of a job**: 787 hours 10 minutes